MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/installation-vs-2022-license-key-shows-invalid.md

 ---
-title: License Key Is Invalid when Installing Visual Studio 2022
+title: License Key Is Invalid When Installing Visual Studio 2022
 description: Helps resolve an issue where the license key shows as invalid even though the license key is mentioned in the package when installing Visual Studio 2022. ms.date: 12/09/2024 ms.reviewer: khgupta